PREVIOUS WEATHER REPORTS

 The Xerces Society for Invertebrate Conservation

-.
+As a pollinator conservation specialist at Xerces, Kass Urban-Mead works with staff and research partners to develop technical guidelines and provide training on pollinator conservation practices.
 She directly assists with planning, designing, installing, and managing habitat in forested, agricultural, and urban areas.
 She completed an MSc at the Yale School of Forestry.
 Her PhD work in the Cornell Entomology Department characterized the wild bee communities active in early spring forests and forest canopies.
 She quantified the canopy pollen consumed by spring-active bees, and the movement of bees between forests and spillover into apple orchards.
 Kass grew up raising 4-H dairy goats in the lower Hudson Valley of NYS.

 DATE: Saturday, January 17, 2026